owatte/docker-openscad-gui/README.md

 ## Author

-This image was created by [Olivier Watté](httpt://github.com/owatte/) for a purpose of 3D CAD training courses.
+This image was created by [Olivier Watté](httpt://github.com/owatte/) for a purpose of 3D CAD training courses at the "Université des Antilles" in Guadeloupe (French West Indies).

 ## Contributing